End: may 2021

 The project coordinator is Udaya Sekhar Nagothu, Senior Researcher and Director of International Projects (South and SE Asia and Africa) at the Norwegian Institute of Bioeconomy Research (NIBIO).
 The co-coordinator is Jacob Mignouna from BecA-ILRI Hub.

 Ethiopia, Kenya, Malawi, Rwanda, Tanzania and South Africa make out the case countries.
-The project is operating in 24 project sites with different agro-ecological and socio-economic settings, with a focus on women and youth.
+The project operates in 24 project sites with different agro-ecological and socio-economic settings, with a focus on women and youth.
 In Malawi, the project actively engages several hundreds of smallholders in Dedza and Mzuzu districts where farmer community led on farm demonstrations of technology, institutional and extension innovations (promoting crop diversity / seed systems, value chain enhancement, ICT based extension) intercropping maize, millet and sorghum with legumes.
 Results so far have shown improved crop productivity (by more than 30%), soil fertility and income.

 First step towards increased food and nutritional security in Africa